Financial Samurai

 Just Say NO To Angel Investing, It’s Not Worth The Risk

 So you want to be an angel investor.
-If you are a regular person with no edge and no connections, I don’t think angel investing is worth the risk.
+If you are a regular person with no edge and no connections, angel investing is not worth the risk.

 After 21 years of doing some angel investing, I believe you are much better off investing in an angel fund rather than investing in individual angel investments.
-Just say no to angel investing!
+This way, you get to leverage off the fund manager's expertise and network.

-Let me share with you an angel investing example I had in a gin company back in 2010 and the outcome.
 To clarify, angel investing is the early stage of venture capital.
+And venture capital is where you invest in a private company.
 However, the definition of angel investing has stretched from pre-see investing to seed investing to even Series A round investing.

 Angel Investing Is Difficult